prabath/prabath.github.io/index.md

 ### Initial Setup

-**Step:1** This relies on Docker, so make sure you have Docker running in your local environment.
+**Step:1** The tool relies on Docker, so make sure you have Docker running in your local environment.

 **Step:2** Copy rex.sh to a directory where you want to maintain Identity Server git repositories.
 Alway better to keep this readonly.
 ```markdown